sta310-sp22/website/content/syllabus/index.md

 Any violations in academic honesty standards as outlined in the [Duke Community Standard](https://studentaffairs.duke.edu/conduct/about-us/duke-community-standard) and those specific to this course will automatically result in a 0 for the assignment and will be reported to the [Office of Student Conduct](https://studentaffairs.duke.edu/conduct) for further action.

+### Late work & extensions

+The due dates for assignments are there to help you keep up with the course material and to ensure the teaching team can provide feedback within a timely manner.
+We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
+Note that the lowest homework and lab assignment will be dropped to accommodate such circumstances.

-### Late Work
+### Late work policy

-You will have a 24 hour grace period after the due date of homework and lab assignments to turn them in with no penalty.
-I recommend using this policy as little as possible, but they are there to provide some relief and to accommodate multiple time zones.
-After the grace period, there is a 20% penalty for each day the assignment is late.
+-   Homework and labs may be submitted up to 3 days late.
+There will be a 5% deduction for each 24-hour period the assignment is late.

+-   There is no late work accepted for comprehension quizzes or application exercises, since these are designed to help you prepare for labs and homework.

+-   The late work policy for exams will be provided with the exam instructions.

+-   The late work policy for the project will be provided with the project instructions.

+### Waiver for extenuating circumstances
-If there are extenuating circumstances that prevent you from completing an assignment by the stated due date, please let Professor Tackett know as soon as possible.

-**Late work will not be accepted for the exams or the final project.**
+If there are circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email Professor Tackett before the deadline to waive the late penalty.
+In your email, you only need to request the waiver; you do not need to provide explanation.
+This waiver may only be used for once in the semester, so only use it for a truly extenuating circumstance.

+If there are circumstances that are having a longer-term impact on your academic performance, please let your academic dean know, as they can be a resource.
+Please let Professor Tackett know if you need help contacting your academic dean.

 ### Regrade Requests

-Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned; requests submitted later will not be considered.** You should only submit a regrade request if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
-You should not submit a regrade to dispute the number of points deducted for an incorrect response. *Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.*
+Regrade requests must be submitted on Gradescope within a week of when an assignment is returned.
+Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
+Requests to dispute the number of points deducted for an incorrect response will not be considered.
+Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.

-Due to the time consuming nature of responding to regrade requests, you should attend office hours and ask a member of the teaching team about the feedback before submitting the request.
-When you submit a request, please indicate which member of the teaching team you spoke with. *Note: Grades can only be changed by Professor Tackett.
-Teaching Assistants cannot change grades on returned assignments.*

-**No grades will be changed after the final project presentations.**
+*No grades will be changed after the final project presentations.*

 ## Additional resources